 Coastal Development Permit Amendment to replace previously removed cable stair access to the Glass Beach of Noyo Headlands Park with a new set of stairs.
 The replacement stairs would located be relocated approximately 50 feet to the north in an area with fewer sensitive resources and less slope.
-The stairs would be constructed out of gabion baskets with rock and/or earthen stairs with redwood stops for 80% of the length.
+The stairs would be constructed out of gabion baskets with rock and/or "Box Steps" for 80% of the length.
 The last 20% would consist of concrete stairs.
+For details about the possible construction techniques please see Attachment 2.